diggy/wp-awld-js/readme.txt

 == Description ==

-Awld.js is a javascript library for Ancient World Linked Data.
-It adds functionality and visual elements to your WordPress powered website based on links to stable URIs relevant to the study of the Ancient World.
+Ancient World Linked Data for WordPress -- Awld.js is a javascript library for Ancient World Linked Data.
+This plugin adds functionality and visual elements to your WordPress powered website based on links to stable URIs relevant to the study of the Ancient World.

+= About awld.js =

 Awld.js is a project of the [Institute for the Study of the Ancient World](http://www.nyu.edu/isaw/).
 The project is overseen by Sebastian Heath.
 The initial implementation of the library was written by Nick Rabinowitz.